Ruby Greene: Personal life and legacy

-Ruby Green married Stephen R. "Dutch" Aspinall in 1942.
-She was widowed in 1973, when Aspinall died.
-Her later years were spent with her companion Mary J. Johnson.
-She died from cancer in 2002, aged 96 years, in Philadelphia.
+Ruby Green married Stephen R. "Dutch" Aspinall in 1942; he died in 1973, and her later years were spent with her companion Mary J. Johnson.
+She died from cancer in 2002, aged 96, in Philadelphia.
 Her grave is with her husband's, at the Long Island National Cemetery in Farmingdale, New York.

 A portrait of Green, titled "Ruby Green Singing", was painted by James Ormsbee Chapin in 1928, and became a popular image, frequently reprinted, after it was published in Harper's Magazine in 1929.
-The image was featured on the cover of the Journal of the American Medical Association in March 2001.
+The image was reproduced on the cover of the Journal of the American Medical Association in March 2001.
 The original painting hangs in the Norton Museum of Art in Palm Beach, Florida, where it is a longtime favorite of local museum-goers.
 "She's just among the privileged characters the public will not stand to see replaced," noted a Norton curator in 1964.